nanophysics/labber_AMI430/doc/readme_usermanual.md

 The statemachine below might look difficult.

 These are the key concepts:
-* Magnets are always ramped in sequence.
+* Magnets are always ramped in sequence (and not in parallel which would be faster).
 Rationale: Simplify driver.
-* When ramping fields, the magnets are choosen first, which lower there field.
+* When ramping fields, the magnets are choosen first, which lowers there field.
+The magnets which upper the file will be choosen last.
 Rationale: Avoid overshoot field limits.
 * For zerocurrent, the switchheater must be cool.
 * Before heating the switchheater, current must be applied.
 Rationale: Avoid quench.